royalapplications/docs/src/r2021/royalts/reference/organization/dynamic-folder.md

 #### Script
 The script to be executed which creates a Royal JSON output for the folder content.

+> [!Important]
+> Royal TS for Windows expects the script output to be UTF8 encoded.
+Depending on your script interpreter and system locale, encoding might be different by default.
+Also, older PowerShell versions do not use UTF8 encoding by default.
+> Here's an example on how to set output encoding in PowerShell: `[System.Console]::OutputEncoding = [System.Text.Encoding]::UTF8`

 ## ![](/r2021/images/RoyalTS/Application/SVG_Script_32.svg#img_header) Dynamic Credential Script
 The **Dynamic Credential Script** page allows you to configure the script and the interpreter which will be called to gather the credential information at connect-time.